sindresorhus/find-up/readme.md

 ### findUp(filename, [options])

-Returns a promise that resolves to a filepath or `null`.
+Returns a promise for the filepath or `null`.

 ### findUp.sync(filename, [options])